distrochooser/translations/README.md

 The translation is in gettext format (`.po`) which can be edited with any Gettext-Editor (e. g.
 Poedit).

-Just look into the sample folder `/en`.
-Please create a new folder named `$languagecode` and put the `distrochooser.po` file in it.
-Happy translating!
+The folder `/en/` contains the an empty gettext-file (`*.po`), listing the values with the original english strings.
+You can copy this folder and rename it into an two-letter [ISO639-1](https://en.wikipedia.org/wiki/ISO_639-1)-Code, e. g. "fr" for french.

+## Remarks

-2 Strings, `welcomeText` and `aboutText` are HTML-templates.
-Just copy the markdown and Replace the human-readable parts.
+- 2 Strings, `welcomeText` and `aboutText` are HTML-templates.
+Just copy the markdown and Replace the human-readable parts
+- One string construct is build by several strings to get 'A $foo-User thinks'.
+You can ignore this value if you are getting trouble with this

 ## Current languages

-- de
+- de is developer's native language and is not listed in this repo
-- en (see `/en/`)
+- en will be translated by me

+## Language wishlist

+- fr
+- it
+- es
+- ru

 # Contributors